Arrive Tel Aviv, Israel

 Jerusalem | Yad Vashem

 Pass the Knesset (Israel’s Parliament) en route to the Israel Museum, where you view the Shrine of the Book, home to a selection of the famous Dead Sea Scrolls.
 See a fascinating model of Jerusalem as it was during the time of the Second Temple.
 Then visit Yad Vashem, a vast Holocaust memorial on the Mount of Remembrance and a leading institution for Shoah research.
-Drive to Bethlehem and to the Church of the Nativity, the traditional birthplace of Jesus.
+Drive to Bethlehem, located in the West Bank, to see the Church of the Nativity, the traditional birthplace of Jesus.

 Masada | Zealot Stronghold